optimagic-dev/optimagic/docs/source/explanation/internal_optimizers.md

 (internal_optimizer_interface)=

-# Internal optimizers for estimagic
+# Internal optimizers for optimagic

-estimagic provides a large collection of optimization algorithm that can be used by passing the algorithm name as `algorithm` into `maximize` or `minimize`.
-Advanced users can also use estimagic with their own algorithm, as long as it conforms with the internal optimizer interface.
+optimagic provides a large collection of optimization algorithm that can be used by passing the algorithm name as `algorithm` into `maximize` or `minimize`.
+Advanced users can also use optimagic with their own algorithm, as long as it conforms with the internal optimizer interface.

-The advantages of using the algorithm with estimagic over using it directly are:
+The advantages of using the algorithm with optimagic over using it directly are:

-- estimagic turns an unconstrained optimizer into constrained ones.
+- optimagic turns an unconstrained optimizer into constrained ones.
 - You can use logging.
 - You get great error handling for exceptions in the criterion function or gradient.
 - You get a parallelized and customizable numerical gradient if the user did not provide a closed form gradient.
-- You can compare your optimizer with all the other estimagic optimizers by changing only one line of code.
+- You can compare your optimizer with all the other optimagic optimizers by changing only one line of code.

 All of this functionality is achieved by transforming a more complicated user provided